gfe--gluten free easily

 This month’s theme is Ooh, La, La, Bastille Day!—which, of course, means the entries should be recipes for French food.
 How was I going to cheat with my entry?
 Well, I made a sort of French dish the other night, but I didn’t have to go across the pond for it.
 It was Catfish Etouffee, a French Cajun dish that turned out very well.

 But I’ll have to share it another time because it was actually after making the etouffee that true inspiration hit.
 Suddenly I knew what I really wanted to make—crème brulee.
-After all it’s my favorite dessert and it’s a classic French recipe … Julia Child and all that.
+After all, it’s my favorite dessert and it’s a classic French recipe … Julia Child and all that.

-I realized that thoughts of making crème brulee have been forming in my brain for quite some time.
+I realized that the thoughts of making crème brulee have been forming in my brain for quite some time.
 It started subconsciously when I first tasted coconut sugar.

 I was so surprised by its caramel/butterscotch flavor and its slightly crunchy texture.
-I fell in love on my first bite, and that was before I discovered the depth of flavor it can add to desserts.
+I fell in love with my first bite, and that was before I discovered the depth of flavor it can add to desserts.
 So coconut sugar and its application to crème brulee were bound to reach my conscious state eventually.

 To be clear, I didn’t actually want to make crème brulee itself.
 The amazing dessert that comes in lovely little ramekins.
-(It’s the dessert that can decide if a restaurant is a good one or a great one in my book.)
+(It’s the dessert that can determine if a restaurant is a good one or a great one in my book.)

 No, I didn’t want that crème brulee.
 I wanted crème brulee ice cream—with that rich, creamy, caramelized brown sugar taste—and I wanted to make it without eggs.